-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch

 Despite Rockstar’s long list of hit games, the Grand Theft Auto series is by far the most successful.
 As the title suggests, the games are inspired by motor vehicle thefts and various crimes that take place in a fictionalized version of California.
-Gameplay focuses on an open world where players can complete various missions and engage in side quests to progress in the story.
-The current and most recent game in the series is Grand Theft Auto V, although Rockstar has confirmed the sixth game is currently under development.
-This series is most certainly a must-play for any gamer.
+Gameplay takes place in an open world where players can complete various missions and engage in side quests to progress through the story.
+The most recent game in the series is Grand Theft Auto V, although Rockstar has confirmed the sixth game is currently under development.

 #10 Witcher 3